IBM/knative-quarkus-bench/README.md

 ### Creating Native Executables (Optional)

-One of the major features of Quarkus is native binary support.
+Native binary support is one of the major features of Quarkus.
 These benchmarks can be built as native binaries by adding `-Pnative` to the Maven command line:
 ```shell